mlabs-haskell/doc-drive-cardano-components/docs/examples/payToScript.md

 writeValidator file = writeFileTextEnvelope @(PlutusScript PlutusScriptV1) file Nothing .
 PlutusScriptSerialised .
 SBS.toShort .
 LBS.toStrict . serialise .
 Ledger.unValidatorScript
 ```

-under the hood, `makeShelleyAddress` (see below) is applied to a `PaymentCredential`, though.
+Under the hood though, `makeShelleyAddress` (see below) isn't applied to a script, but to a `PaymentCredential`.
 So the cardano-api provides the `hashScript` function which converts our `PlutusScript PlutusScriptV1 (PlutusScriptSerialised script)` into a value of type `ScriptHash`.
 applying the `PaymentCredentialByScript` data constructor to this hashed script finally gives us the correct PaymentCredential.

 ```haskell